privacytrustlab/dp_dynamics/README.md

 We compare the privacy accuracy tradeoff of model under following types of algorithms and privacy analyses.
-1. noisy mini-batch GD with momentum and per-example gradient clipping, without regularization (DP-SGD)
+1. (reproduced from [3]) noisy mini-batch GD with momentum and per-example gradient clipping, without regularization (DP-SGD)
 2. noisy mini-batch GD with momentum and per-example feature clipping, without regularization (DP-SGD)
 3. noisy mini-batch GD with momentum and per-example gradient clipping, with l2 regularization (DP-SGD)
 4. noisy mini-batch GD with momentum and per-example feature clipping, with l2 regularization (DP-SGD)
 5. vanilla noisy mini-batch GD without momentum, with per-example gradient clipping and per-example feature clipping, with l2 regularization (privacy dynamics analysis and DP-SGD analysis)

-We also add the non-dp experiment results described in [Tramèr and Boneh, 2021](https://arxiv.org/pdf/2011.11660.pdf) for comparison.
+We also add the non-dp experiment results for comparison.

 For each dataset, we target a privacy budget of `(epsilon=3, delta=10^-5)`.